Our rating(3.2/5)

 As a well-known bank and acquirer, AIBMS has payment products for any size businesses.

-Irish merchants can get card machines and online payment tools from AIB Merchant Services.
-Although Clover smart terminals are recommended, there are other mobile and in-store card machines.
+Irish merchants can get card machines and online payments from AIB Merchant Services.
+Although Clover smart terminals are recommended, the bank has other mobile and in-store card machines.

-• Pros: Good card machines.
+• Pros: Good quality card machines.
 Tailored solutions.
 Merchant account included.

 • Cons: Not transparent about pricing and contract.
 Lock-in required.
 Poor or limited reviews.